macs3-project/MACS/README.md

 # Recent Changes for MACS (2.2.4)

 ## 2.2.4

-    * New features
+	* Features added

 	1) First Python3 version MACS2 released.

 	2) Version number 2.2.X will be used for MACS2 in Python3, in
 	parallel to 2.1.X.

+	3) More comprehensive test.sh script to check consistency of results from Python2 version and Python3 version.

+	4) Fix Signal.pyx to use np.array instead of np.mat.

 ### 2.1.4
 	* Features added